GaganMalik025/Dying-Breath-Unreal-Engine-4-FPS/README.md

 When you choose pistol as your weapon, on the bottom left it displays as "Hell Sword", please don't mind that.

+Background Soundtracks are from anime "Death Note" and I have used "Replica" software to generate dialogues which I myself wrote.

 Gameplay shots :

 ![alt text](https://github.com/GaganMalik025/Dying-Breath-Unreal-Engine-4-FPS/blob/main/Screenshot%20(17).png?raw=true)